odan/odan.github.io/_posts/2020-07-17-slim-twig-templates.md

 $app->get('/hello', \App\Action\HelloAction::class);
 ```

-Now open the brwoser and navigate to the `/hello` route, e.g. `http://localhost/hello`.
+Now open the brwoser and navigate to the `/hello` route, e.g. `http://localhost/hello`

-You should the the rendered output like this:
+You should see the rendered output like this:

 > <h1>Hello World!</h1>
 > <p>You have 1 new notifications.</p>